Rasakul13/ToadallyBalanced/README.md

 The game tracks real-time movement through a companion Android application that streams gravity sensor data over Wi-Fi, turning your smartphone into a motion controller placed on the balance board.

+After each game session, a dialog will appear prompting the player to indicate their pain level using the VAS scale.
+The data is saved locally in the user's home directory at:
+~/ToadallyBalanced/Data/vas_log.csv

 ---

 ## 📥 Download & Installation